 A process rather than project, each performance is different.
 Though structures and personnel may change, underlying values remain: diversity, individual autonomy, respectful collaboration, valuing the subconscious, deep connections amidst differences.
 Though our process began in what now feels like a former era, it evolved as an early response to what I’ve long perceived as a fascistic element in traditional dance methodology, so I call what we’re doing ‘anti-fascistic dance’.

-"Wonderful -- focused, deeply embodied, beautiful structures, compelling to watch the whole way through."
-Audience member at process showing
+“Focused, deeply embodied, beautiful structures, compelling to watch the whole way thru.”
+Audience member

 “Delicately responsive encounters…In Skura's words,"anti-fascistic dance...fluid narratives illuminated by nuanced presence."
 Elizabeth Zimmer, Village Voice

 “Beautiful show.
 This is a great piece.
 I loved it & would love to see it again” Noe Kidder, visual artist

 “So much brilliance.
 A great joy to see Stephanie Skura & her jaw-droppingly brilliant collaborators.”
 Jamie Leo, Visaul Artist, Theater-Maker